Written by Tihomir Stefanov | 15 March 2020

 The short answer is yes.

-I am a qualified personal trainer and in this research-backed post I’m going to make sure that you understand.
+I am a qualified personal trainer and in this research-backed post, I’m going to make sure you know:

 The squat has been performed by human beings since the beginning of time.

 Fast forward to the 1920s, the weighted squat was introduced by a German weightlifter called Henry ‘Milo’ Steinborn.

 Now, although the squat seems like a very simple exercise, it requires a lot of technique and guess what?